1 in 5 women and 1 in 25 men have experienced sexual assault since the age of 16.

 Our project is developed with survivors of abuse and charities that support them to ensure our project will be conducted sensitively and ethically, and will lead to relevant changes in practice and policy.

-The MESARCH project started in September 2018 and will run for just under 4 years.
+The MESARCH project started in September 2018 and will run for just over 4 years.
 MESARCH is funded by the National Institute for Health Research (NIHR; 16/117/04), being commissioned by the NIHR’s Health Services and Research Delivery Programme.